-- We foster a work environment that is safe, inclusive, respectful, and fair and that allows people of different backgrounds, experiences, and perspectives to work together in efforts to reach common business and professional goals. - The safety of our team members is a top priority. - The Company's policies prohibit discrimination and harassment based on race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws. - We formed a Women's Council, led solely by our female senior managers, in order to provide female employees with a vehicle through which they can express their thoughts and ideas, participate in personal growth and professional development programs, and learn about career opportunities within the Company. - We have invested in modular online educational programs to provide our employees with guidance and opportunities for improving their personal and professional development.
+- •We foster a work environment that is safe, inclusive, respectful, and fair and that allows people of different backgrounds, experiences, and perspectives to work together in efforts to reach common business and professional goals. - •The safety of our team members is a top priority. - The Company's policies prohibit discrimination and harassment based on race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.

-• We are successful because of our employees, and they share in that success, as we believe that we provide competitive compensation and benefits, with team members at all levels being eligible for rewards in the form of bonuses.
+- •Providing human rights training to all employees, reinforcing our commitment to labor and human rights in our operations and across our value chain. - •Launching the Alico Hispanic Council Committee, a business resource group dedicated to supporting our Hispanic and Latinx employees. - •Alico's Women's Council is in its second year, led solely by our female senior managers, in order to provide female employees with a vehicle through which they can express their thoughts and ideas, participate in personal growth and professional development programs, and learn about career opportunities within the Company. - •We have invested in modular online educational programs to provide our employees with guidance and opportunities for improving their personal and professional development. - •We are successful because of our employees, and they share in that success, as we believe that we provide competitive compensation and benefits, with team members at all levels being eligible for rewards in the form of bonuses.